Playwright, screenwriter, and fiction writer, born in Calgary, Alberta in 1956.

 He has also published tne books of fiction and non-fiction: Bitter Medicine: A Graphic Memoir of Mental Illness (Freehand Books 2010) recounts his two brothers' 30-year struggle with schizophrenia and with the health system.
 His novel, The Comedian (U of Calgary Press, 2018), an imaginative interpretation of the life of the Roman playwright, Titus Maccius Plautus as he tries against all odds to mount a play, was nominated for an Alberta Literary Award in 2019.

-Martini is a professor in the Division of Drama at the University of Calgary, where he teaches Playwriting, Screenwriting and Theatre for Young Audiences.
+Martini is Chair of Drama in the School of Creative and Performing Arts at the University of Calgary, where he teaches Playwriting, Screenwriting and Theatre for Young Audiences.
 He works with troubled youth as a drama consultant through the charitable organization Woods Homes.
 He is a past President of the Playwrights Guild of Canada, and author with Kathleen Foreman of an “unauthorized” oral history of Theatresports, Something Like a Drug (Red Deer Press, 1995); and of the playwriting texts The Blunt Playwright (Playwrights Press, 2006) and The Greek Playwright (Playwrights Press, 2009).

-He lives in Calgary with his wife, Cheryl Foggo, and two children.
+He lives in Calgary with his wife, author Cheryl Foggo, and two children.

 Last updated 2023-01-25